 I started playing football in primary school.
 As a child, when I would return home from school I always saw people playing football in the playground and I thought to myself – one day I want to do that too, and I made it happen.

 Why do you think it’s important to encourage the younger generation to engage in sports?

 It’s definitely important because it helps to strengthen the body and strengthen one’s self-confidence as well.

 Of course, the AFC game in Macau when we played against Taiwan Hangyuen F.C.
-It was a turnaround, and the first half we were loosing 2-0 but then in the second half we suddenly went ahead and won the game 3-2.
+It was a turnaround, and the first half we were losing 2-0 but then in the second half, we suddenly went ahead and won the game 3-2.
 I will never forget this game, ever.

 How do you prepare for a big game?

 Tell us a few of your favorite places in Macau.
-Where is your favorite restaurant, coffee shops or place to rest and relax?
+Where is your favorite restaurant, coffee shop, or place to rest and relax?